Fishers Island is a community of Volunteers and Non-Profits

 The Fishers Island community is very fortunate to have a dedicated volunteer base and active non-profit organizations.
 To learn more about any of them, please click the organization’s name.

 The Fishers Island Community Board (ICB) was formed in 2006, following in the footsteps of years of work by the Fishers Island Civic Association.
-ICB is composed of representatives from each of the Tax Districts, six elected members (three seasonal and three year-round residents), and a representative from the Island Health Project, Walsh Park, FIDCO and the Utility Company.
-ICB serves in a coordinating role, keeping the Island stakeholders apprised of what is happening in the community and hosts island-wide strategic discussions.
+ICB is composed of representatives from each of the Tax Districts, six elected members (three seasonal and three year-round residents), and a representative from the Island Health Project, Walsh Park, FIDCO, the Utility Company, the 4 tax districts; FI School, Waste Management, Ferry and Fire, and many non-profits.
+ICB serves in a coordinating role, keeping Island stakeholders apprised of what is happening in the community, and the Town of Southold, and hosts island-wide strategic discussions and monthly meetings.

-Fishers Island’s Communications including the FishersIsland.net website, Fog Horn newsletter, and social media serve the Island’s community members and others, on and off the Island.
+Fishers Island’s Communications including the FishersIsland.net website, Fog Horn newsletter, and social media (a program of the FICC) serve the Island’s community members and others, on and off the Island.
 Enjoy exploring this website and subscribe to the monthly Fog Horn at the bottom of this page.

 The Fishers Island Conservancy is a nonprofit group that partners with Fishers Island residents, businesses, non-profit organizations and the government to preserve, enrich and enhance the natural resources of Fishers Island and its surrounding waters.
 Its members are actively engaged on a number of important fronts, including habitat management, water quality, beach clean-up, and mosquito and feral cat control.

-The Fishers Island Fire District was founded in 1927.
-Approximately 60 active volunteers serve as firemen, and on the Ambulance Squad including EMTs, MRTs, Sea Stretcher captains and navigators, and work with Fishers Island’s year round doctor.
+The Fishers Island Fire Department was founded in 1927.
+Approximately 50 active volunteers serve as firefighters, and on the Ambulance Squad including EMTs, MRTs, Sea Stretcher captains and navigators, and work with Fishers Island’s year-round doctor.
+The Sea Stretcher is solely funded by donations, separate from the FIFD.
 Learn more about the Sea Stretcher.

 The Fishers Island Library, based in a former two-room schoolhouse, features an ever-evolving collection of books and movies.
 The Library also hosts numerous events, children’s programs and lectures for both the seasonal and year-round community.